theMugician/splash-wordpress-theme/README.md

 - Greg Slonina
 - hello@sevenoceans.agency

-I'll keep the default `underscores` theme guidelines here 👇
+Since this theme is using a lot of default `underscores` theme functionality I'll keep the default `underscores` theme guidelines here 👇

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here: